gabeklein/expressive-mvc/README.md

 Usually, when you read an observable value directly, a controller will assume you want to refresh anytime that property changes.
 In a lot of situations, this isn't the case, and so `get` serves as a bypass.

-It comes in handy the most, when using values from inside a closure, such as callbacks and event-handlers.
+Use this when using values from inside a closure, such as callbacks and event-handlers.

 <br/>